-Since 1984, more than $27 million have been awarded to organizations serving approximately 115 million people in virtually every state in the U.S.
+Since 1984, more than $32 million have been awarded to organizations serving over 115 million people in every state in the U.S.

 AHF was established by American Honda Motor Co., Inc., to commemorate its 25th anniversary in the United States and to show its appreciation of America's support through the years.
 It is Honda's desire that in every community in which it does business society will want Honda to exist.